-1205.4 Small storage sheds: The building official may accept utility sheds without footings when they are used for storage purposes and do not exceed 150 square feet in gross floor area when erected or mounted on adequate supports.
+1205.4.
+Small storage sheds: The building official may accept utility sheds without footings when they are used for storage purposes and do not exceed 150 square feet in gross floor area when erected or mounted on adequate supports.

-MATERIALS AND TESTS
+ARTICLE 13.
+MATERIALS AND TESTS.

-(A) Add new Section 1300.4 to read as follows:

-1300.4 Lead based paint: Lead based paint with a lead content of more than 0.5 percent shall not be applied to any interior or exterior surface of a dwelling, dwelling unit or child care facility, including fences and outbuildings at these locations.
+- (A) Add new Section 1300.4 to read as follows: - 1300.4.
+Lead based paint: Lead based paint with a lead content of more than 0.5 percent shall not be applied to any interior or exterior surface of a dwelling, dwelling unit or child care facility, including fences and outbuildings at these locations. - (B) Change Section 1308.1 to read as follows: - 1308.1.
+General: The permit applicant shall provide special inspections where application is made for construction as described in this section.
+The special inspectors shall be provided by the owner and shall be qualified and approved for the inspection of the work described herein.